Horan Securities Inc. Sells 650 Shares of Hartford Multifactor Developed Markets (ex-US) ETF (NYSEARCA:RODM)

-Horan Securities Inc. lowered its holdings in Hartford Multifactor Developed Markets (ex-US) ETF (NYSEARCA:RODM – Free Report) by 23.4% in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+Horan Securities Inc. lessened its position in shares of Hartford Multifactor Developed Markets (ex-US) ETF (NYSEARCA:RODM – Free Report) by 23.4% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 2,129 shares of the exchange traded fund’s stock after selling 650 shares during the quarter.
-Horan Securities Inc.’s holdings in Hartford Multifactor Developed Markets (ex-US) ETF were worth $56,000 at the end of the most recent reporting period.
+Horan Securities Inc.’s holdings in Hartford Multifactor Developed Markets (ex-US) ETF were worth $56,000 as of its most recent SEC filing.

-Several other large investors have also modified their holdings of RODM.
-Belpointe Asset Management LLC bought a new position in shares of Hartford Multifactor Developed Markets (ex-US) ETF during the 4th quarter worth approximately $25,000.
-JPMorgan Chase & Co. raised its stake in shares of Hartford Multifactor Developed Markets (ex-US) ETF by 347.0% during the 4th quarter.
-JPMorgan Chase & Co. now owns 1,113 shares of the exchange traded fund’s stock worth $27,000 after acquiring an additional 864 shares in the last quarter.
-Private Trust Co.
-NA raised its stake in shares of Hartford Multifactor Developed Markets (ex-US) ETF by 317.9% during the 1st quarter.
-Private Trust Co.
-NA now owns 1,588 shares of the exchange traded fund’s stock worth $42,000 after acquiring an additional 1,208 shares in the last quarter.
-CoreCap Advisors LLC bought a new position in shares of Hartford Multifactor Developed Markets (ex-US) ETF during the 4th quarter worth approximately $50,000.
-Finally, Heritage Wealth Management LLC raised its stake in shares of Hartford Multifactor Developed Markets (ex-US) ETF by 92.1% during the 4th quarter.
-Heritage Wealth Management LLC now owns 3,454 shares of the exchange traded fund’s stock worth $86,000 after acquiring an additional 1,656 shares in the last quarter.
+Several other large investors have also recently modified their holdings of RODM.
+Jane Street Group LLC raised its stake in shares of Hartford Multifactor Developed Markets (ex-US) ETF by 1,439.0% during the 3rd quarter.
+Jane Street Group LLC now owns 2,186,690 shares of the exchange traded fund’s stock worth $47,539,000 after acquiring an additional 2,044,601 shares in the last quarter.
+Hartford Funds Management Co LLC raised its stake in shares of Hartford Multifactor Developed Markets (ex-US) ETF by 63.1% during the 4th quarter.
+Hartford Funds Management Co LLC now owns 3,990,883 shares of the exchange traded fund’s stock worth $98,934,000 after acquiring an additional 1,543,853 shares in the last quarter.
+Goldstein Advisors LLC bought a new position in shares of Hartford Multifactor Developed Markets (ex-US) ETF during the 4th quarter worth approximately $18,958,000.
+Coldstream Capital Management Inc. bought a new position in shares of Hartford Multifactor Developed Markets (ex-US) ETF during the 4th quarter worth approximately $14,716,000.
+Finally, Morgan Stanley raised its stake in shares of Hartford Multifactor Developed Markets (ex-US) ETF by 8.8% during the 4th quarter.
+Morgan Stanley now owns 4,747,084 shares of the exchange traded fund’s stock worth $117,680,000 after acquiring an additional 382,614 shares in the last quarter.

 Hartford Multifactor Developed Markets (ex-US) ETF Stock Up 0.2 %